 Among Veterans treated in the VA healthcare system, chronic non-cancer pain is highly prevalent (up to 50% of patients) and a major contributor to poor health-related quality of life.
-VA primary care teams - responsible for most of chronic pain care - report feeling overburdened, under-resourced, and generally ill-equipped to meet the needs of Veterans with chronic pain.
-In some cases, this results in low-quality pain care that is unsatisfactory for patients and providers, and is sometimes unsafe.
-Consistent with recommendations from the Institute of Medicine (IOM) and the U.S. Department of Health and Human Services (HHS), the primary goal of this Program is to improve safe and effective pain management through partnered implementation of personalized, proactive, patient-centered interventions that optimize access to care.
+Consensus recommendations from expert groups discourage sole reliance on pharmacologic strategies to treat these patients and encourage multi-modal approaches.
+IMPROVE QUERI strives to optimize safe and effective pain management through partnered implementation of personalized, proactive, patient-centered interventions that increase Veterans’ access to multi-modal care.

 The Academic Detailing to Improve Pain Management (ADQI) project identified best practices and lessons learned in the VISN 21 Pharmacy Benefits Management (PBM) AD program to help other VISNs implement opioid-related AD programs.
 IMPROVE QUERI provided guidance to National PBM’s AD program on how to facilitate more successful implementation of academic detailing in the VA healthcare system.
 Suggested strategies included linking high-performing detailers with detailers at struggling sites and providing education on best practices to struggling sites, to name a few.